Humanpr/Humanpr/README.md

-Hi , I'm Vugar Samadov.
+Hi , I'm Vugar.
 I am a Software Developer.

 - 👀 I’m currently looking for a job
 - 🔭 My interest areas include competitive programming, amateour radio and anything related to aeronautics and engineering